Liaqat Hayat Khan: Early life

 Sir Liaqat was the son of Nawab Muhammad Hyat Khan, CSI, Khattar, of Wah (now in Pakistan Punjab), and the elder brother of Sir Sikander Hyat Khan.
-His daughter Haseen Bano was married with Nawab Sadiq Hussain Qureshi of Multan.
-His son in law, Nawab Sadiq Hussain Qureshi served as both Governor and Chief Minister of Punjab during the regime of Bhutto.
+His grandson, Nawab Sadiq Hussain Qureshi served as both Governor and Chief Minister of Punjab during the regime of Bhutto.
 He was educated in Col. Brown Cambridge School, Dehra Dun.

 After his early education at Col Brown Cambridge School and Aligarh Muslim University, Sir Liaqat Hayat found employment as a junior police officer in the Patiala princely state, and in due course, rose to be head of the police in this territory.
-His son-in-law Shahkur Ullah Durrani was the Governor of the State Bank of Pakistan, while his granddaughter Tehmina Durrani is an author.
+His son-in-law Shakir Ullah Durrani was the Governor of the State Bank of Pakistan, while his granddaughter Tehmina Durrani is an author.
 One of his son in law was Nawab Haibat Khan of Tank.
-His other son in law was Nawab Sadiq Hussain Qureshi who was Governor and later the Chief Minister of Punjab during the regime of Bhutto.

 Sir Liaqat Hyat was employed as a police officer in the Imperial Police.
 His excellent performance was noticed by Maharaja Bhupinder Singh of Patiala at the Imperial Durbar in 1911 at Delhi.
 His Highness Patiala invited him to take charge as the Home Minister of the State.
 In due course, he was appointed Prime Minister of the state.
 His prowess and deft handling of the socio-political and financial affairs of Patiala were highly appreciated by His Highness.

 He was knighted by the Imperial government and Maharaja Patiala nominated him as a delegate to represent the Chamber of Princes on behalf of the Patiala State at the Round Table Conferences in London, [England].
 Subsequent to his retirement from Patiala in 1938, he was appointed as the Political Advisor to the State of Bhopal.
 He later opted for Pakistan in 1947 and was also designated as Ambassador to France by the Government of Pakistan.
 Before he could assume office, he died at Murree.
 He died in 1948.